trufflesuite/truffle/README.md

 ##### watch

 Watch for changes to contracts, app and configuration files.
-When there's a change, rebuild the app using `truffle build`.
+When there's a change, rebuild the app and redeploy changes to the contracts if necessary.

 ```
 $ truffle watch